 924 Fort Augustus Rd, Charlottetown

-Head to the Oval at Queen Elizabeth Park if you want to skate on one of the best outdoor skating rinks in PEI.
-The city of Summerside maintains this outdoor skating surface during the winter months, so locals and visitors alike can have fun on best outdoor ice surface in PEI.
+Head to the Oval at Queen Elizabeth Park if you want to skate on one of PEI’s best outdoor skating rinks.
+The city of Summerside maintains this outdoor skating surface during the winter months, so locals and visitors alike can have fun on the best outdoor ice surface in PEI.

 Summerside